clue/reactphp-connection-manager-extra/README.md

 The `ConnectionManagerRandom($connectors)` works much like `ConnectionManagerConsecutive` but instead of using a fixed order, it always uses a randomly shuffled order.

+### Concurrent

+The `ConnectionManagerConcurrent($connectors)` establishes connections by trying to connect through ALL of the given `ConnectionManager`s at once, until the first one succeeds.

 ### Selective

 The `ConnectionManagerSelective()` manages several `Connector`s and forwards connection through either of